blambeau/viiite/index.md

 ---
 layout: default
-title: Bench &mdash; An alternative to Benchmark
+title: Viiite &mdash; An alternative to Benchmark
 ---
-# Bench &mdash; An alternative to Benchmark
+# Viiite &mdash; An alternative to Benchmark

-After a first sketch a few weeks ago, I've decided to dedicate my *whyday* on Bench.
-Bench is an alternative to Benchmark, designed to let benchmarks evolve smootlhy from simple measures to complete benchmarking infrastructures.
-It does it through a separation of concerns between *running* benchmarks (bench run) and *reporting* benchmarking results (bench report).
+After a first sketch a few weeks ago, I've decided to dedicate my *whyday* on Viiite.
+Viiite is an alternative to Benchmark, designed to let benchmarks evolve smootlhy from simple measures to complete benchmarking infrastructures.
+It does it through a separation of concerns between *running* benchmarks (viiite run) and *reporting* benchmarking results (viiite report).

 ## Starting 'ala' Benchmark

 Let's starts with the common Benchmark example, performing very simple measures first.
-In Bench, this goes as follows:
+In Viiite, this goes as follows:

     n = 15000
-    Bench.bm do |r|
+    Viiite.bm do |r|
       r.report(:for)   { for i in 1..n; a = "1"; end }
       r.report(:times) { n.times do   ; a = "1"; end }
       r.report(:upto)  { 1.upto(n) do ; a = "1"; end }